Articles

 The experienced advisers at Continuum Financial Planners Pty Ltd can walk you through processes4 that will help you identify investment goals and develop strategies to implement – and we offer to review them under ongoing service arrangements.
 We will collaborate with your taxation adviser to ensure the investment success contributor is fully availed if your circumstances suit.
 To learn more about the advised experience our clients receive, meet with one of our Team: phone our office (07-34213456), or complete the Contact Us form (and be assured of a prompt, courteous response) to make the arrangements.

-1. We dealt with this matter in some detail in our article ‘Negative Gearing’ (which is updated as needed from time-to-time).
+1. We dealt with this matter in some detail in our article ‘Negative Gearing’.

 2. Of historical interest about the introduction of this ‘new’ head of taxation, is that it was brought on by the removal of Estate Tax (‘death duties’) at that time.